joolstorrentecalo/gitlab-foss/doc/user/project/merge_requests/commits.md

 stage: Create
 group: Code Review
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "Understand how to read the display of commits in a merge request."
 ---

 # Merge request commits